IansiryaKatana/iskabookingportal/docs/BULK_IMPORT_IMPLEMENTATION_COMPLETE.md

 **User Creation Process:**
 1. Check if user exists using `auth.admin.listUsers()` and filter by email
-2. If exists: Link application, update profile if needed
+2. If exists:
+   - Ensure profile exists using `.upsert()` (creates if missing, updates if exists)
+   - Reset `account_status` to `'pending_activation'` for bulk imported users
+   - Update metadata with import timestamp
+   - Link application to existing user
 3. If not: Create placeholder user with:
-   - Random secure password
+   - Random secure password (16 characters)
    - `email_confirm: true` (verified)
    - `account_status: 'pending_activation'` in metadata
    - Profile with `role: 'student'`